OpenFAST/openfast/docs/source/user/subdyn/theory.rst

 Boundary DOFs that are fixed have no displacements and thus no extra moment contribution.
 Boundary DOFs that are free are part of the internal DOF *L* in the implementation.
 The gravitational and cable forces at each node (that were computed at the initialization and stored in the constant vector :math:`F_G`) are used to obtain :math:`f_{i,g}`.
 It is noted that the *g*-contribution to the moment , :math:`\Delta m_i`, is not a constant and needs to be computed at each time step.

-To avoid adding more notations, all the load vectors used in this document will have the additional moment implicitely included when **ExtraMom=True**.
+To avoid adding more notations, all the load vectors used in this document will have the additional moment implicitely included when **GuyanLoadCorrection=True**.
 This applies e.g.: to :math:`F_{R,e}, F_{L,e}, F_{R,g}, F_{L,g}`, where the following replacement is implied:

 .. math::